 “Mindfulness is fundamentally about awareness,” she says, “both of what is around you and what is inside of you.”
 She says many people come to the concept to assist them to relax, unwind and “quieten the chatter of the mind.”

-If you’re an over-thinker, a worry-wart or a bit of a ruminator of things gone-by, Liana says Mindfulness could be just the right thing for you.
+If you’re an over-thinker, a worry-wart or a bit of a ruminator of things gone-by, Liana says mindfulness could be just the thing for you.
 “It is a practice that ensures you pay attention to the present moment…it brings you back into the sensory world and back to your emotions, instantly calming you.”

 While calm and clarity are commonly associated with mindfulness, what many don’t know, is that the practice is also geared to increasing our awareness of self and our general optimism.
-“Step one is about becoming calm, step two is about gaining clarity and insight into our thoughts, and step three is about how to develop greater insight into and reconnect with our core values and purpose, and how to feel optimistic and inspired about your life.”
+“Step one is about becoming calm, step two is about gaining clarity and insight into our thoughts, and step three is about how to develop greater insight into and reconnect with our core values and purpose, how to feel optimistic and inspired about your life.”

 Planning getaways, either solo or with loved ones, can be a great way to look forward in an optimistic manner, and become inspired, particularly in times like now.
 It can also be a great way to experience a sense of calm, and practice mindfulness.
 “When you look at holidays, experiencing beautiful things and having time to relax really calms your mind,” Liana says.
 “You get to really feel the beauty of what is around you.”

 All this conscious thought, and being in the present, appreciating the ‘now’, is part of the practice of mindfulness.
 Liana says that while mindfulness is a practice that’s important in all parts of life, holiday or regular schedule, often taking the time out from your ‘normal’ daily activities can be the stop-gap you need to reset the mind.